-Figure 1.
+Method of smoothing is based on a generalized additive model where $k = 9$.
+Note that axes vary by plot Figure 5.
+CP - Smoothed distribution of CP catch per haul (mt) of Pacific whiting (a) and canary rockfish (b) by fishing depth in the left two panels and latitude in the right two panels, 2019-2023.
+Method of smoothing is based on a generalized additive model where $k=9$.
+Note that axes vary by plot Trawl Fishery Figure 1.
 Canary rockfish mortality in the IFQ fishery by sector, 2011-2023.
-Source: 2011-2022 mortality is from the GEMM; 2023 mortality is estimated based on landings from PacFIN Figure 2.
-Total IFQ mortality since 2011 compared to historical IFQ allocations (2011-2024) and the lowest and highest possible 2025-26 IFQ allocations (dashed lines).
-Source: Historical IFQ allocations are from PacFIN Report GMT016, and 2011-2022 mortality is from the GEMM.
-169 Figure 3.
-Petrale sole mortality (mt) in the IFQ fishery from 2011 to 2022, compared to the 2025 and 2026 allocations (dashed lines).
-Source: GEMM.
-Petrale sole was overfished between 2011-Figure 4.
+Source: 2011-2022 mortality is from the GEMM; 2023 mortality is estimated based on landings from PacFIN combined with a recent three-year average discard mortality from the GEMM 2015, which is the main reason catches were relatively low during that period.
+The allocations in this figure are based on the 350 mt tribal set-aside that was preliminarily adopted in November before being reduced to 290 mt in April Figure 4.
 2023 catch of shortspine thornyhead north of 34° 27' N. lat., averaged across 3 IFQ vessels within each Vessel Group, compared to the 2025 annual vessel limits ("AVL") under atsea set-aside Options 1 SQ, 2, and 3 for shortspine thornyhead north.
-The top 30 IFQ vessels that caught the most shortspine thornyhead north were placed in the ten vessel groups, with Group 1 catching the most out of all IFO vessels.
-Source: Vessel-level catches are derived from the NOAA Figure 5.
-Annual IFQ mortality and allocation attainment of shortspine thornyhead north of 34° 27' N. lat. from 2011 to 2023 and IFO allocations from 2011 to 2026, with different allocations in 2025 and 2026 depending on the at-sea set-aside option (Allocation 1 =Option 1 SQ).
+The top 30 IFQ vessels that caught the most shortspine thornyhead north were placed in the ten vessel groups, with Group 1 catching the most out of all IFQ vessels.
+Source: Vessel-level catches are derived from the NOAA IFQ Database.
+Figure 5.
+Annual IFQ mortality and allocation attainment of shortspine thornyhead north of 34° 27' N. lat. from 2011 to 2023 and IFQ allocations from 2011 to 2026, with different allocations in 2025 and 2026 depending on the at-sea set-aside option (Allocation 1 = Option 1 SQ).
 All allocations in the figure are based on the Alternative 1 HCR.
-Source: 2011-2022 mortality is pulled from the GEMM, and 2023 mortality is based on landings from PacFIN and average GEMM Figure 6.
-Average proportion of ex-vessel revenue from species in the DTS complex for IFQ Figure 7.
-2023 vessel-level catch of widow rockfish north of 40° 10' N. lat., averaged across 3 IFO vessels within each Vessel Group, compared to the 2025 and 2026 AVLs under trawl/non-trawl allocation Options 1 (SQ), 2, and 3 for widow rockfish.
-The top 30 IFQ vessels that caught the most widow rockfish were placed in the ten vessel groups, with Group 1 catching the most out of all IFQ vessels.
-Source: Vessel-level catches are derived from the NOAA IFQ Database......
-181 Figure 8.
-2020 catch of yellowtail rockfish north of 40° 10' N. lat., averaged across 3 IFQ vessels within each Vessel Group, compared to the 2025 annual vessel limits ("AVL") under at-sea setaside Options 1, 2, and 3 for yellowtail rockfish.
-The top 30 IFQ vessels that caught the most yellowtail rockfish north were placed in the ten vessel groups, with Group 1 catching the most out of all IFQ vessels.
-Source: Vessel-level catches are derived from the NOAA IFQ Database. ..
-183
+Source: 2011-2022 mortality is pulled from the GEMM, and 2023 mortality is based on landings from PacFIN and average GEMM discard mortality from 2020-2022.
+Figure 6.
+Average proportion of ex-vessel revenue from species in the DTS complex for IFQ bottom trawl vessels, 2011 -23.
+Source PacFIN landings data yellowtail rockfish north were placed in the ten vessel groups, with Group 1 catching the most out of all IFQ vessels.
+Source: Vessel-level catches are derived from the NOAA IFQ Database 239 Commercial Non-Trawl Fishery